-Getting on TV is a key PR goal for many businesses.
-But landing a television interview isn't about who you know; it's about offering the right stuff.
-Here's what you need to get a broadcast interview.
+Landing a TV interview isn't about who you know; it's about offering the right stuff.

 Whether it's a national business show or a local lifestyle segment, television coverage offers credibility and exposure that's hard to get elsewhere.
 For businesses looking to build their brand, getting a TV interview or story on your company can be a significant marketing boost.
 But securing this type of broadcast coverage can be elusive if you don't know what producers and reporters are looking for.